 Just like the lost city of Atlantis, Japan’s Yonaguni Monument will likely always inspire skepticism.
 Any evidence found can only support speculation and often generates a counterargument.

-However, the monument’s mystery adds to its appeal because sometimes it’s best not to be sure.
+However, the site’s mystery adds to its appeal because sometimes it’s best not to be sure.
 Instead, diving into the unknown presents a much more fulfilling challenge.

 Additional contribution by Madeleine Noa.